open-archaeo/diamond.open-archaeo.info/contributing.md

 permalink: /contributing/
 ---

 This is a collectively maintained project.
 The code and data are hosted on GitHub at [open-archaeo/diamond.open-archaeo.info](https://github.com/open-archaeo/diamond.open-archaeo.info).
-You can also reach us in our Matrix room at `#publishing.open-archaeo:archaeo.social`
+You can also reach us in our Matrix room at `#diamond.open-archaeo:archaeo.social`

 Please submit a pull request or get in touch to create a new item in the list or modify existing records.